Genocs/genocs-library-docs/content/en/cli/index.md

 Genocs contains a bunch of templates that you can use to build a complete set of services from scratch.

-The picture shows the console log upon the template are installed.
+The picture shows the console log upon the template is installed.

 {{< img src="template_installed.png" >}}